SimpelMe/stream-observer/README.md

 # Stream-Observer

 Stream-Observer is a script to observe running voc-video-streams.
-Execute `./voc.sh`
+First make `obs` executable with `chmod +x obs`.
+Then execute `obs`.

 * [Options](#options)
 * [Keys](#keys)